wesnjazz/CS377_chatsystem/README.md

 ### Branches
 <pre>
 There are five branches.
-[develop] : The branch we will merge our work in one place as we develop our project.
-            This branch is made to protect the [master] branch.
 [shipeng, ruifeng, dpark] : These are individual branch that we work on separately.
                             Do your work only on your branch.
-[master] : We will finalize our project to this branch.
-This branch will be always stable without errors.
+[master] : The branch we will merge our work in one place as we develop our project.
+<b>Don't ever work on master branch.
+We should keep this branch stable.</b>
 </pre>

 ### When you do your tasks